knobs-dials/catprinter-ble/README.md

 Tested
 * on win, lin, and osx;
 * towards the printer I have, which reports as an MX06 (and the bluetooth code this is based on mentions a handful of others)
   * Note that there are models that are classic bluetooth only -- for which python support is awkward.
-I'm working on options, but in practice you might buy one that this software cannot talk to, and it's hard to tell that before buying
+I'm working on options (watch [this issue](https://github.com/knobs-dials/catprinter-ble/issues/1) to see if I ever do), but in practice you might buy one that this software cannot talk to, and it's hard to tell that before buying
 * not yet tested on all browsers.